Last Updated: December 15, 2021

 We feel this way because we want existing transit, especially fixed transit such as light rail, commuter rail, trams, and streetcars, to survive.
 We think there are vast social benefits to transit ridership, to the extent that transit customers reflect a diverse population.
 It's important to democracy and to social capital to mix with people of other philosophies, occupations, ages, and ethnicities.

 By now most of the fixed transit, and most of the buses (which aren't classified as fixed transit because routes can be changed) for that matter, can accommodate bicycles fairly easily.
-We think that bicycles and electric scooters for pleasure should remain part of the transportation picture.
+We think that bicycles and electric scooters for both "first mile" and "last mile" transportation and pleasure should remain part of the transportation picture.
 This provides us yet another reason we would like to see transit survive.

 We have made a huge capital investment in these fixed transit systems, and their operations as a public good have been subsidized to the tune of many millions of federal and state tax dollars every year.